$15 for flight of 5 wines

 When Applewood first started making wine they had two goals in mind: To make some really great wines and to have as much fun as possible doing so.
 Now they want to share their passion for wine and make it an easy, enjoyable experience for you and your friends and family.

 Traminette is a white hybrid known for its versatility.
 It’s spicy with floral aromas and notes of lychee, apricot, and honey.
-Pair it with a Thai Noodle dish with fresh veggies in a spicy peanut sauce made with ginger, honey, soy, rice vinegar and chili garlic oil, and it’s the staff’s favorite pairing of 2019 (so far)!
+Pair it with a Thai Noodle dish with fresh veggies in a spicy peanut sauce made with ginger, honey, soy, rice vinegar and chili garlic oil, and it’s the staff’s favorite pairing of the year (so far)!

 When you visit Applewood you get to taste wine right where it comes from.
 You’ll find plenty of true connoisseurs in Applewood’s tasting room: People who know what they like and don’t need a wine critic’s review to justify it.
 Applewood’s wine is not expensive or French, and you don’t need to know an insider to get it.
 Novices can learn about the world of wine in a comfortable setting, and even the most jaded imbiber will find a rich and complex tasting experience.